 “ARUP has proven that it cares about quality.
 Customer service is definitely a priority.
 ARUP has convinced me that there are labs that actually care about quality results and not just the money.
 I proudly recommend ARUP to anyone who asks.” —Doylestown Hospital (Pennsylvania

 This was one of the more creative comments provided by the 1,200-plus clients who provided feedback in the 2017 Client Satisfaction Survey.
 Many comments praised interactions with our Client Services Department.
 SRS San Diego Main Lab stated, “I wish ARUP could teach classes on customer service and respect to all companies who employ human beings.”

 “We’ve continued to improve steadily with each survey,” says Kaarin Nisbet, assistant vice president and group manager of Client Services.
 She points to three surveys conducted in the last five years.

 “ARUP always has knowledgeable people working the phones.
 I can always get through without waiting; they get back to me when they say they will, and I can always trust what they are telling me.
 Not every lab is like that and I appreciate that in your company.” —Children’s Hospital and Medical Center (Nebraska)

 On this most recent survey, clients put a great deal of importance on test-specific details (e.g., accuracy and precision) and turnaround time.
-More than half of the respondents rated the following as ARUP’s strengths: utilization management, price, academic affiliation, and noncompete with clients.
+More than half of the respondents rated the following as ARUP’s strengths: utilization management, price, academic affiliation, and our efforts to support their goals to be the principal healthcare providers in their communities.
 “Results are very encouraging; these are the most positive results we have seen since Market Research took over this survey in 2013,” says Daniel James, one of ARUP’s senior market research analysts.

 “Excellent quality and service.
 Our partner, NOT our competitor!“—Adventist Hinsdale Hospital (Illinois)